flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 |todo|

-How long for a \'long-press\' of the Stop button.\nA \'long-press\' stops all active throttles; a \'short-press\' pauses the current throttle.\nSmaller is faster.
+How long for a 'long-press' of the Stop button.

+A 'long-press' stops all active throttles; a 'short-press' pauses the current throttle.
+Smaller is faster.

 Enable Short Press
 '''''''''''''''''''''''''''''''''''

 |todo|

-A \'short-press\' pauses the currently controlled locomotive/consist.\nWill revert to original speed when operations resume.
+A 'short-press' pauses the currently controlled locomotive/consist.
+Will revert to original speed when operations resume.

 Device side button options
 """"""""""""""""""""""""""